QuinntyneBrown/DblDip/style-guides/csharp.md

 *   If `const` isn’t possible, `readonly` can be a suitable alternative.
 *   Prefer named constants to magic numbers.

-### IEnumerable vs IList vs IReadOnlyList
+### IEnumerable vs IList vs List

-*   For inputs use the most restrictive collection type possible, for example `IReadOnlyCollection` / `IReadOnlyList` / `IEnumerable` as inputs to methods when the inputs should be immutable.
+*   For inputs use the most restrictive collection type possible, for example `IReadOnlyCollection` / `List` / `IEnumerable` as inputs to methods when the inputs should be immutable.
 *   For outputs, if passing ownership of the returned container to the owner, prefer `IList` over `IEnumerable`.
 If not transferring ownership, prefer the most restrictive option.

 ### Generators vs containers